oSumAtrIX/DownOnSpot/README.md

 Apart from your Spotify username and password, you will need to login in to the Spotify developer dashboard and [create a new private application](https://developer.spotify.com/dashboard/applications).
 Fill in the `client_id` and `client_secret` in your `settings.json` from your newly created app.
 All the other settings should be self-explanatory, conversion from Ogg to MP3 is disabled by default.

+Note: If you're on a free spotify account, remember to set down the quality to 160 ("Q320" -> "Q160"), otherwise you'll get an "Audio Key Error" since free account can't go past 160kbit/s.

 ### Template variables